How Does Cannabis Help Glaucoma?

 Other Cannabinoids and the Future of Cannabinoids and Glaucoma

-The demonstrated health benefits of cannabinoids that have already been identified and isolated are incredibly promising, and research is ongoing in labs around the world to isolate as many cannabinoids as possible.
+The demonstrated health benefits of cannabinoids that have already been identified and isolated are promising, and research is ongoing in labs around the world to isolate as many cannabinoids as possible.
 CBG and CBC are two cannabinoids that link to receptors in the ECS and could have therapeutic benefits for glaucoma patients.
-Thankfully, increasing access to cannabis and hemp for research purposes will allow scientists to focus on what might work best to relieve the symptoms associated with glaucoma and develop an effective cannabis-based treatment for the awful disease.
-Until then, the evidence that cannabis can help with glaucoma exists, but an effective, low-risk treatment does not.
+Thankfully, increasing access to cannabis and hemp for research will allow scientists to focus on what might work best to relieve the symptoms associated with glaucoma and develop an effective cannabis-based treatment for the awful disease.
+Until then, the evidence that cannabis can help with glaucoma exists, but a practical, low-risk treatment does not.